simple-registry/simple-registry/doc/configuration-reference.md

 - read operations are forwarded to the first upstream repository
 - if the first upstream repository is not available, the registry will try the next one in the list

+On a cache hit, the repository serves the blob directly from its local store without reaching out to upstream servers.
+On a cache miss, the registry initiates a background copy task to fetch and locally cache the content from the upstream repository, while providing each client with its own temporary stream until caching is complete.

 Example:

 ```toml